maksimr/karma-image-snapshot/README.md

 };
 ```

-Now in you can use `window.screenshot` function and asynchronous jasmine matcher `toMatchImageSnapshot`
+Now in you can use `window.screenshot`, `window.setViewport` functions and asynchronous jasmine matcher `toMatchImageSnapshot`

 ```js
 /** example.e2e.js*/